Go to content

 Trend

 The trend for the indicator in the 2000s is declining.
-Butterfly populations in agricultural environments have, with 90 percent probability, decreased by just under one percent per year.
+Butterfly populations in agricultural environments have, with 90 percent probability, decreased by a minimum of ca. half a percent per year.
 The annual changes in butterfly populations are substantial, influenced particularly by summer weather conditions and fluctuations in the number of parasitoids affecting butterfly larvae.
 Despite this significant variation, a gradual long-term decline is apparent.

 Significance